-The project »age matters!« has been developed by the UNICEF Regional Office for Central Eastern Europe and Commonwealth of Independent States (CEE/CIS) and Youth Policy Labs, who have been commissioned to do the data collection.
+The project Age Matters! was developed by the UNICEF Regional Office for Central Eastern Europe and Commonwealth of Independent States (CEE/CIS) and Youth Policy Labs, who were commissioned to do the research.

-The project takes stock of existing age-related legal provisions for children, adolescents and youth in 70 domains.
-It does so for 22 countries and territories of the CEE/CIS region.
-The data is grouped in six thematic sections.
+The project included a legislative mapping, taking stock of existing age-related legal provisions for children, adolescents and youth in 70 domains in 22 countries and territories in Eastern Europe and Central Asia.
+It also included a consultation in five countries

 • Civic and legal rights contains data on adolescents’ access to justice and in the criminal system, as well as the official age of majority and exceptions to this rule.
 It also presents

-• Political participation relates to children’s rights to participate in political life (ex. in dedicated children or youth organisations, general elections).
+• Political participation relates to children’s rights to participate in political life (e.g. in dedicated children or youth organisations, general elections).
 Data from the consultation focuses on adolescents’ views regarding voting.

 • Social participation centres on minimum marriageable age and the age at which adolescents can consent to sexual activities.
 Data from the consultation focuses on adolescents’ views regarding marriage.